David Graham (actor)

 David Michael Graham (11 July 1925 - 20 September 2024) was an English actor.
-He was best known for voicing the Daleks in Doctor Who, Gordon Tracy, Brains, Aloysius Parker and Kyrano in Thunderbirds, and Grandpa Pig in Peppa Pig.
+He voiced the Daleks in Doctor Who, Gordon Tracy, Brains, Aloysius Parker and Kyrano in Thunderbirds, and Grandpa Pig in Peppa Pig.

 Life and career

 Graham was born in London on 11 July 1925.
 His sister had married a G.I. and had moved to the United States, and his uncle had run away there, so he became an actor after leaving his Orthodox Jewish household.
 He trained in New York City, at the Neighborhood Playhouse School of the Theatre with Sanford Meisner, following service in the Royal Air Force as a radar mechanic.

 Graham returned to England and began his theatre career, his breakout role being as Givola in The Resistible Rise of Arturo Ui, alongside Leonard Rossiter.
 A friend of his, actor Christopher Benjamin, recommended the role to him.
 He was then recommended by director Michael Blakemore to audition for Laurence Olivier's theatre company, eventually appearing alongside him in Saturday Sunday Monday, using an Italian accent.

 While playing characters in the TV series Private Investigator in 1958, Graham met writer and producer Gerry Anderson, who was planning his first puppet productions.
 Graham mentioned to him that he could pull off accents well; this led to his first voiceover role in Four Feather Falls, as Grandpa Twink, whom he based on Walter Brennan.
 He subsequently voiced Dr. Beaker, Zarin and Mitch the Monkey in Supercar, Mat Matic and Lieutenant Ninety in Fireball XL5 and various guest characters in Stingray.
 Graham also played Johnny in Crossroads to Crime, a live-action film Anderson directed.

 In 1963, he became the voice of the Daleks in Doctor Who, alongside Peter Hawkins, who devised the way they spoke.
 He believed Hawkins would always play superior and higher-pitched Daleks, while he voiced with a lower-pitch.
 He voiced the Daleks in all four of their major First Doctor era appearances, as well as two 1960s feature films: Dr. Who and the Daleks and Daleks' Invasion Earth 2150 A.D., departing due to other commitments, although he and Hawkins remained lifelong friends.
 Graham also voiced the Mechonoids and played the onscreen role of Charlie in The Gunfighters.
 He returned to his role as the voice of the Daleks in 2023, when he recorded new lines for that year's official colourised recut of the 1963 serial The Daleks for the show's 60th anniversary.